Fiona Griffin, LPC

 Services

 I provide individual psychotherapy to adults.
 I offer a free 20-minute phone call before we meet in order to decide if we’re a good fit.
+I am licensed to practice in Washington, D.C., and Vermont (for telehealth).

 Sessions are available in-person and online.
 My office is located on a quiet, tree-lined street a 7-minute walk from the Dupont Circle metro station and a few blocks from the 42, 43, L2, and 16th Street S bus lines.
 Street parking is available but not ample.